Using Aws Ec2 With Ecs

 Step 3: Create an Internet Gateway

-We will create an internet gateway and attach it to the VPC to allow internet access to the public subnets.
+Set up an internet gateway and attach it to the VPC.
+This will enable internet access for resources in the public subnets.

 Step 4: Create a Security Group

-We will create a security group that allows inbound and outbound traffic to the EC2 instances.
+Establish a security group to manage inbound and outbound traffic rules for the EC2 instances, ensuring secure access.

 Step 5: Create an ECS Cluster